 Grab your favorite cookie cutters because these gluten free cardamom cookies were made to be awesome cut-out cookies.
 Whether you are going for a festive shape like these snowflakes or a more generic shape like a circle, these cookies will be good!

-If you like to bake up a storm, I hope you include this new cookie recipe in your baking adventures.
-(And you can pick up super cute holiday tins for gift-giving.
+If you like to bake, I hope you include this new cookie recipe in your baking adventures.
+(You can also pick up super cute holiday tins for gift-giving.
 I found this tin for $1 at the dollar store down the street.)

 If you love cookies as much as we do, you will want to check out all of my delicious gluten free holiday cookies.